 When you know what kind of job would be useful, it is an excellent strategy to use online platforms or mobile apps to help you find opportunities.
 You can find work opportunities through online job search engines and mobile apps like AGEMA Work.

-Through the AGEMA Work mobile app, international students can create a user profile and quickly match with temporary positions in their surrounding area.
+Through the AGEMA Work mobile app, international students can create a user profile and quickly match with temporary positions in their local area.
 AGEMA Work also offers rideshare opportunities, online training, schedule flexibility and much more.
 To learn more about the agema work, visit agema.work/work.

-Ultimately, if you are an international student looking for a job opportunity in Canada, it is crucial to managing your expectations.
+Ultimately, if you are an international student looking for a job opportunity in Canada, it is crucial to manage your expectations.
 Usually, it can take time to find your first position.
 The key is to build experience, so make sure to seize every opportunity.